Black Monday's Short Duration Blowout Explained | ETF Trends

 Source: Bloomberg

-So lets dig in and understand what’s really happening here.
-First, notice the scale on the right hand side of both charts.
+So let’s dig in and understand what’s really happening here.
+First, notice the scale on the right-hand side of both charts.
 While the drops at 10:07 or so look precarious, remember that these are short term bond funds.
-Almost ANY movement will look big compared to normla trading.
+Almost ANY movement will look big compared to normal trading.
 In the case of MINT, the “hiccup” here is that the fund briefly dropped about a percent and a half.
-In the case of JPST, it loks a bit more severe, suggesting a nearly 10% short term dislocation.
+In the case of JPST, it looks a bit more severe, suggesting a nearly 10% short term dislocation.

 Without even going into the forensics, the narrative here isn’t hard to process.
 Monday morning, all sorts of traders were facing some tough decisions.
 The toughest kind of decision is the nastygram from your prime broker telling you you need to get cash into the system to make a margin call.
 How do you make a margin call in a hurry?
 You sell the stuff you own that’s closest to cash, or easiest to liquidate.
-Both of these funds qualify: they each trade more than $100 million a day on a normal day, and multiples of that on big days.
+Both of these funds qualify.
+They each trade more than $100 million a day on an average day, and multiples of that on big days.
 And the underlyings themselves are usually liquid too.
 JPST, for its part, is about half in agency/treasuries or cash, and about half in Corporate bonds.
 Most of the fund is investment grade or better, with about 18% of the fund in dreaded BBB paper.
-But still this is short term paper, it’s supposed to be easy to move around.
+But still, this is short term paper.
+It’s supposed to be easy to move around.
 Selling these positions to raise cash makes sense.

 Source: Bloomberg